 - To serve deconstructed, place a portion of noodles in a bowl along with some uncooked red bell pepper slices.
 Using tongs, remove some chicken and cooked bok choy from the soup broth and place alongside noodles and bell peppers.
 Finally, ladle broth into a separate small bowl and serve

 - I try to use coconut milk that does not contain any stabilizers (ie gums).
 The ingredients should simply read coconut milk and water.
+Trader Joe’s brand of coconut milk is a good option.

 - I choose to purchase organic red bell peppers.
 Read more on pesticides and produce.